Supported Device Types

 Controller Support:

-Note: Matter does not have a native humidifier device type yet.
+Note: Matter does not have a native humidifier device type.
+The Fan device type is used as the closest match, with the FanControl cluster mapped to humidity level.

 Supported Features: